zhaoyul/aposd-vs-clean-code/README.md

 **JOHN:**

-It sounds like you are saying that only a class's external interfaces need to be deep, and it's OK for internal interfaces to be shallow and complex.
+Are you saying that only a class's external interfaces need to be deep, and it's OK for internal interfaces to be shallow and complex?
-I disagree.
+If so, I disagree.
 I think that *all* interfaces should be deep, including lower-level interfaces for methods within a class and higher-level interfaces for subsystems, micro-services, etc. Clean interfaces provide benefits everywhere.
-(I'm happy to drop this comment if you are willing to drop the suggestion that shallow interfaces are OK within a class.)

 **UB:**

 I think, rather, I am saying that the interface between two extractable snippets of code is not not well expressed if they are kept inline within a function.
 The wideness of the interface between them is hidden.
 By extracting them we that interface is named, and becomes much clearer.
 From there the programmer can determine if that interface is too wide.

+**JOHN:**

+I'm not sure I understand this.
+Are you saying that within the body of a single method there exist interfaces, and that a reader must discover these "internal interfaces" in order to understand how a method works?

+**UB:**

 The extraction of small private methods from the public methods of a class creates an internal structure that separates the high level policy of the original public methods, from the lower level details of those methods.
 It gives those lower level details names, declared interfaces, and allows their implementations to be hidden behind those names and interfaces.

 This helps the reader to understand the flow of the original method without having to understand the details.

 I call this kind of structure: Polite.

+**JOHN:**

+I would call this "modular design" and I agree it is a good thing (when it really is modular).
+However, this doesn't address the issue I raised: do you consider it OK for private methods within a class to have shallow and complex interfaces?

+**UB:**

 The strategy that I use for deciding how far to take extraction is the old rule that a method should do "*One Thing*".
 If I can *meaningfully* extract one method from another, then the original method did more than one thing.
 "Meaningfully" means that the extracted functionality can be given a descriptive name; and that it does less than the original method.